Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: Performance Evaluation

 \subsubsection{3-D Cross Field Analysis}

 In this section, we consider the 3D scenarios where both the azimuth angle $\phi$ and the elevation angle $\theta$ should be considered.
 Therefore, even when the users are at the same azimuth angle, the different elevation angles $\phi_u$ can support transmission to these users.
 However, when the distance between users and the BS becomes larger, the elevation angles of different users become approximately the same, i.e., $\phi_u \approx \phi, \forall u$.
-In this case, as shown in Fig. \ref{fig:3D-pattern}, the beamforming gain of the compact and the MU-WSA shows a similar behavior as the 2D case where the MU-WSA provides additional distance domain resolution and depicts the beam focusing effect.
+In this case, as shown in Fig.~\ref{fig:3D-pattern}, the beamforming gain of the compact and the MU-WSA show a similar behavior as the 2D case where the MU-WSA provides additional distance domain resolution and depicts the beam focusing pattern, at the cost of the grating lobe effect.

 This effect can be further illustrated through the evaluation of the sum SE for users with the same azimuth angles.
-As shown in Fig. \ref{fig:3D_SE}, we observe that when the transmission distance is small, the performance gap between the MU-WSA and the compact array architecture is relatively small due to the different elevation angles.
+As shown in Fig.~\ref{fig:3D_SE}, we observe that when the transmission distance is small, the performance gap between the MU-WSA and the compact array architecture is relatively small due to the different elevation angles.
 However, as the communication distance increases, the MU-WSA starts to outperform the compact array.
-In Fig. \ref{fig_3D_SE:b} where users are all at different azimuth angles, the sum SE is again similar for both architectures.
+In Fig.~\ref{fig_3D_SE:b} where users are all at different azimuth angles, the sum SE is again similar for both architectures.

-In Table \ref{Table: comparison}, we conclude the MU-WSA and compact array architecture.
+In Table~\ref{Table: comparison}, we conclude the MU-WSA and compact array architecture.
 First, due to the enlarged near-field, MU-WSA has the ability to distinguish users at the same angle while the compact array cannot.
 Secondly, the MU-WSA architecture takes advantage of the additional spatial degree of freedom such that it is capable of transmitting more data streams than the compact array.
 However, the MU-WSA will have a relatively large array aperture compared to the compact array and the channel complexity of the cross-field model is higher than the planar-wave model for the compact array architecture.